Best mobile plans for kids and teens

 Why we chose it

-To choose the best mobile plan for kids and teens to avoid bill shock, we looked at plans in our database from Finder partners that come with either unlimited data or no excess charges and cost under $35 a month.
+To choose the best mobile plan for kids and teens to avoid bill shock, we looked at plans in our database from Finder partners that cost under $35 a month.
 We then gave each plan a value score by weighting different factors including cost over 12 (including promotional offers), network coverage, international call inclusions, data rollover and Wi-Fi calling.
 Our top pick was chosen based on the plan with the highest value score from a Finder partner and the cheapest cost.

 Best mobile plans for kids and teens with parental control features